Electron: Conductivity

-If a body has more or fewer electrons than are required to balance the positive charge of the nuclei, then that object has a net electric charge.
+An object has a net electric charge if the total negative charge provided by electrons does not equal the positive charge from the nuclei.
 When there is an excess of electrons, the object is said to be negatively charged.
-When there are fewer electrons than the number of protons in nuclei, the object is said to be positively charged.
+When there is a lack of electrons, the object is said to be positively charged.
 When the number of electrons and the number of protons are equal, their charges cancel each other and the object is said to be electrically neutral.
 A macroscopic body can develop an electric charge through rubbing, by the triboelectric effect.

 Independent electrons moving in vacuum are termed free electrons.
 Electrons in metals also behave as if they were free.
-In reality the particles that are commonly termed electrons in metals and other solids are quasi-electrons—quasiparticles, which have the same electrical charge, spin, and magnetic moment as real electrons but might have a different mass.
-When free electrons—both in vacuum and metals—move, they produce a net flow of charge called an electric current, which generates a magnetic field.
+In reality the particles that are commonly termed electrons in metals and other solids are quasi-electrons – quasiparticles, which have the same electrical charge, spin, and magnetic moment as real electrons but might have a different mass.
+When free electrons – both in vacuum and metals – move, they produce a net flow of charge called an electric current, which generates a magnetic field.
 Likewise a current can be created by a changing magnetic field.
 These interactions are described mathematically by Maxwell's equations.

 At a given temperature, each material has an electrical conductivity that determines the value of electric current when an electric potential is applied.
 Examples of good conductors include metals such as copper and gold, whereas glass and Teflon are poor conductors.
 In any dielectric material, the electrons remain bound to their respective atoms and the material behaves as an insulator.
 Most semiconductors have a variable level of conductivity that lies between the extremes of conduction and insulation.
 On the other hand, metals have an electronic band structure containing partially filled electronic bands.
 The presence of such bands allows electrons in metals to behave as if they were free or delocalized electrons.
 These electrons are not associated with specific atoms, so when an electric field is applied, they are free to move like a gas (called Fermi gas) through the material much like free electrons.